liztaiwrites/github.com-liztaiwrites-workwebsite/src/contents/why-astro.md

 description: After years on Squarespace's basic personal plan, I was getting restless.
 I wanted more freedom from a walled garden hosting service.
 Enter static websites.
 But there's a slight problem - I'm a non-developer.
 ---

 I moved from Wordpress to Squarespace six years ago.
 Managing my self-hosted Wordpress was taking so much of my time that writing took a back seat.
-I was also living in dread of the next bug or server outtage that would come my way.
+I was also living in dread of the next bug or server outtage.
+Once, I was blacklisted by Google after being hacked!

 That's when I entertained the idea of using Squarespace, eventhough I considered it expensive.
-Then, I realised that my Wordpress hosting had gotten so expensive that it was going to be _cheaper_ to run it on Squarespace!
+But I soon realised that over the years my Wordpress hosting had gotten increasingly pricier.
+So much so that it was going to be _cheaper_ to run it on Squarespace!
+Besides, with Squarespace, I didn't have to worry about backend stuff, and I was willing to pay their price for peace of mind.

-So I moved, and for most of the years that I've been with Squarespace, I was a satisfied customer.
+So I moved, and for most of the years that I've been with them, I was a satisfied customer.

 Then, around 2020 they announced Squarespace 7.1.